 - you are a business and pay a large amount of workers in cash without making proper payroll tax withholdings.

-If you have any questions or you need further IRS audit help, please contact our IRS audit attorneys in San Diego, Orange County or Beverly Hills today.
+RJS Law has helped clients across California navigate IRS audits to receive the best possible outcome.
+If you have any questions or you need further IRS audit assistance, please contact our IRS audit attorneys in San Diego, Orange County or Los Angeles today.